gpadmaku1/card-reader/README.md

-# Business Card Reader Android App
+# Card Reader Android App

 <ul>
 <li>Take a picture of a business card</li>